 Instructions

-- Add sugar to a small, heavy bottom pan on medium-high heat.
-Evenly drizzle 3 tablespoons of water over sugar.
+- Add sugar to a small, heavy-bottomed pan on medium-high heat.
+Evenly drizzle 3 tablespoons of water over the sugar.
 Do not stir.

 - Set the remaining water aside next to the sink, ready to use.

 - Cook the sugar mixture until it turns dark amber.
-You may swirl the pan slightly but do not stir.
+You may swirl the pan slightly, but do not stir.
+This process will take between 7-11 minutes, depending on your heat setting and your stove.
+Instead, look for the benchmark described in the next step.

 - Immediately place the pan in the kitchen sink and add the reserved water, using caution as splashing may occur.
 Set aside.